Common Morgan Problems

 - ✓Ask about king pin greasing; the traditional sliding pillar front suspension requires greasing every 1,000 miles.

-- ✓On 3-Wheeler models, check if the Centa compensator and cooling upgrades have been fitted.
+- ✓On 3-Wheeler models, check if the Centa compensator and cooling upgrades have been fitted to address early design flaws.

 - ✓Inspect the "one-shot" lubrication system (if fitted) to ensure it hasn't leaked or blocked.

-- ✓Verify the condition of the leather and wood interior; these are expensive to re-trim.
+- ✓Verify the condition of the leather and wood interior; these are expensive to re-trim and reflect how the car has been stored.

 Browse Morgan in our Directory